 IADLEST has entered into a one of a kind partnership with the State of Texas Department of Transportation (TxDOT) which began in 2015.
-This unique collaborative endeavor was designed to further TxDOT’s goal of reducing crashes and other social harms in Texas through a state-wide implementation of the nationally recognized policing model known as Data Driven Approaches to Crime and Traffic Safety (DDACTS).
-The project involves IADLEST working with law enforcement agencies, ranging in size from 15 members to 2,000 and consists of three separate components:
+This unique collaborative endeavor is designed to further TxDOT’s goal of reducing crashes and other social harms in Texas through a state-wide implementation of the nationally recognized policing model known as Data Driven Approaches to Crime and Traffic Safety (DDACTS).
+The project involves IADLEST working with law enforcement agencies, ranging in size from 15 members to 2,000, and consists of three separate components:

 1) Agency strategic planning workshops, on-site and remote technical assistance: